privly/privly-jetpack/chrome/content/test/README.md

 `jpm run` launches an instance of Firefox with the extension installed.
 In order to open the `test_loader.html` page, we pass a `--prefs test.json` argument to the `jpm run` command. `test.json` contains key-value pairs that signals the extension to open up the test loader page.
 These key-value pairs in `test.json` are stored in the preferences service of the launched Firefox browser.

 The test loader page is an HTML page that loads the jasmine library scripts and test scripts.
+The page is loaded in a `chrome://privly/` URL and the scripts are run in a privileged environment.

+In a Firefox privileged JS environment, we have access to an object called [Components](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XPCOM/Language_Bindings/Components_object).
+This object allows us to use our XPCOM object/service defined in [lib/xpcom.js](https://github.com/privly/privly-jetpack/blob/master/lib/xpcom.js).
+The defined XPCOM object/service provides our extension modules to the test scripts.

-The page is loaded in a `chrome://privly/` URL and the scripts are run in a privileged environment. `globals.js` loads the extension commonjs modules into objects that are used by the test scripts.
-The extension modules are made available to `globals.js` via an XPCOM service defined in [lib/xpcom.js](https://github.com/privly/privly-jetpack/blob/master/lib/xpcom.js).
-The test scripts have access to the extension module objects via a global `g` namespace.
+`globals.js` loads the extension CommonJS modules into objects under the global `g` namespace.
+The test scripts can then access the extension module objects via `g`.

 ### Code Coverage ###
 ---